Alisher Usmanov: Attempted confiscation of property in Germany due to sanctions

-Usmanov's sister, Ismailova, was legally the beneficiary of the trust which owns the super-yacht Dilbar, before the EU imposed sanctions on her.
+Usmanov's sister, Gulbakhor Ismailova, was legally the beneficiary of the trust which owns the super-yacht Dilbar, before the EU imposed sanctions on her.
 The ship was seized in Hamburg.
+According to Politico, in March 2025, the EU removed Ismailova from its 2000-person sanctions list within the deal with Hungary, which had threatened to veto the whole sanctions framework.
 Another sister of the oligarch, Saodat Narzieva, was also on the EU sanctions list.
-But after investigations were published, proving that the data from "Suisse Secrets", according to which Narzieva was said to have been the beneficial owner of up to 27 accounts at the major Swiss bank Credit Suisse were false, on 14 September 2022 the EU lifted sanctions from her.
+But after investigations were published, proving that the data from "Suisse Secrets", according to which Narzieva was said to have been the beneficial owner of up to 27 accounts at the major Swiss bank Credit Suisse was false, on 14 September 2022, the EU lifted sanctions from her.